Construction training for every job site.

 ABCS Confined Space

-The course is approximately six hours and includes an instructor led presentation, practical exercises, class discussion, power point presentation, written knowledge test, and practical exam.
+The course is approximately six hours long and includes an instructor-led presentation, practical exercises, class discussion, a PowerPoint presentation, a written knowledge test, and a practical exam.
 Upon successful completion, you will demonstrate proficiency in:

 - Legislation and standards as pertaining to aerial work platforms;